alibaba/terraform-provider/terraform/examples/alicloud-rds/README.md

 ### RDS Example

-The example launches RDS instance, database, account and grant the database readwrite privilege to the account. the count parameter in variables.tf can let you create specify number RDS instances.
+The example launches RDS instance, database, account and grant the database readwrite privilege to the account.

 ### Get up and running